 The Havana you meet today is the result of a unique combination of events from three continents and four centuries.

-In many ways, Havana 2022 lives in six different decades at once, dependent on what perspective you choose.
+In many ways, Havana 2022 lives in six different decades at once, depending on what perspective you choose.

 3. Walk The 500-Year-Old Streets Of Old Havana

-In the original part of the city, Old Havana, you can walk the narrow streets and see remnants everywhere from its long and quirky history in parks, squares, architecture, and not least people.
+In the original part of the city, Old Havana, you can walk the narrow streets and see remnants everywhere.

 The rest perished because they could not handle the diseases brought by the Europeans.